Jantar Mantar

 interpretations.

-The following description telies upon the rare material available at Jaipur in 1993,
+The following description relies upon the rare material available at Jaipur

-informations and tales I got at the observatory and my personal observations.
-It is my
+informations and tales I got at the observatory and personal observations.
+It

-very personal approach and interpretation basing on many years of examination of
+is my individual approach and interpretation based on many years of examination of

 Hinduism and ancient cultures.